ImBLew/crispy-system/x_team_rules.md

 ## How we will assign (and reassign) tasks

+Each member will volunteer on what task they want to do.
+Then we split the rest equally.
+If a member got stuck on one task.
+Then the team or part of team will work together on it.

 ## How will we will track progress (and follow-up) on completion of tasks